Laaxxmm/Tally/README.md

 4. Use the sidebar to enter host/port (defaults to `127.0.0.1:9000`), click **Connect to Tally** to load companies, choose the company, set your date range, and click **Load from Tally** to fetch live data.

 ## Module overview
-- `src/tally_client.py`: Minimal HTTP XML client for fetching Day Book vouchers, ledger masters, and period-aware opening/closing balances.
+- `src/tally_client.py`: Minimal HTTP XML client for fetching Day Book vouchers and master ledger groupings with opening balances.
 - `src/analytics.py`: Aggregates vouchers into MIS-friendly KPIs (revenue, expenses, gross margin, assets/liabilities, best sellers).
 - `src/dashboard.py`: Streamlit UI that connects to Tally, applies analytics, and renders KPIs, charts, and tables.